Example: Connecting ActivePerl on UNIX and Linux to MSSQL

 # Replace datasource_name with the name of your data source.

-# Replace database_username and database_password
+# Replace database_user_name and database_password

-# with the SQL Server database username and password.
+# with the SQL Server database user name and password.

 my $data_source = q/dbi:ODBC:datasource_name/;

-my $user = q/database_username/;
+my $user = q/database_user_name/;

 my $password = q/database_password/;